 Thomas Powell is a principal attorney in Offit Kurman’s Construction Law practice group.
-He is an experienced trial attorney with a background in contracts, construction, commercial litigation, and government contracts.
-An engineer and a lawyer, Mr. Powell received his legal training from George Washington University’s National Law Center where he received his law degree (J.D.) in 1987.
-In 2002, Mr. Powell received a Master of Laws in Trial Advocacy degree (L.L.M.) from Temple University.
+He is an experienced trial attorney with a background in contracts, construction and commercial litigation, and government contracts.
+An engineer and a lawyer, Thomas received his legal training from George Washington University’s National Law Center where he received his law degree (J.D.) in 1987.
+In 2002, Thomas received a Master of Laws in Trial Advocacy degree (L.L.M.) from Temple University.
 He also holds Bachelor's and Master's degrees in Civil Engineering from Villanova University (B.C.E.
 1979) and the University of Illinois at Urbana-Champaign (M.S.C.E.
 1981), respectively.

-Since 1992, Mr. Powell has taught “Legal Aspects of Architecture, Engineering and the Construction Process” at the University of Maryland in the A. James Clark School of Civil Engineering’s Graduate Program in Construction Management.
-Mr. Powell is an instructor at the Georgetown University Law Center/National Institute of Trial Advocacy (NITA) annual trial advocacy and deposition programs and he also has taught at the American Bar Association Forum on the Construction Industry’s Trial Advocacy Program.
+Since 1992, Thomas has taught “Legal Aspects of Architecture, Engineering and the Construction Process” at the University of Maryland in the A. James Clark School of Civil Engineering’s Graduate Program in Construction Management.
+Thomas is an instructor at the Georgetown University Law Center/National Institute of Trial Advocacy (NITA) annual trial advocacy and deposition programs and he also has taught at the American Bar Association Forum on the Construction Industry’s Trial Advocacy Program.

 - Paralyzed Veterans of America v.
 Ellerbe Becket Architects & Engineers, P.C., 945 F. Supp.
 1 (D.C.
 D.C.
-1996) - Mr Powell argued the first case in the United States to address an architects liability for design and construction under the Americans with Disabilities Act (“ADA”.)
-In this matter, which related to the Arena for the Washington Wizards basketball team, Mr. Powell successfully persuaded the United States District Court for the District of Columbia that the plain meaning of the ADA makes clear that architects are not covered by Sections 302 and 303 of the ADA.
+1996) - argued the first case in the United States to address an architects liability for design and construction under the Americans with Disabilities Act (“ADA”.)
+In this matter, which related to the Arena for the Washington Wizards basketball team, he successfully persuaded the United States District Court for the District of Columbia that the plain meaning of the ADA makes clear that architects are not covered by Sections 302 and 303 of the ADA

-- Virginia case of first impression at the trial court level - Mr. Powell successfully defended a homeowner against a under-licensed contractor that did not possess the proper class of license.
+- Virginia case of first impression at the trial court level - successfully defended a homeowner against an under-licensed contractor that did not possess the proper class of license.
 In dismissing the contractor’s claim with prejudice, the court held that the statute creates no exception for a contractor exceeding the monetary limits of his license.
 Daniel Jones Remodeling LLCX v.
 Johnny Cheng-The Chiu, et.
-Al, 2008 WL 2227791, Fairfax County Circuit Court (May 21, 2008).
+Al, 2008 WL 2227791, Fairfax County Circuit Court (May 21, 2008)